A Mayo Clinic neurologist converses with a woman about her diagnosis.

 Brain MRI scan

 Doctors trained in brain and nervous system conditions (neurologists and cerebrovascular neurologists), brain and nervous system surgery (neurosurgeons), brain imaging (neuroradiologists), and other specialties work with you to treat CCMs as well as other neurological conditions.

 Your treatment may include:

 - Observation.
 If you're not experiencing symptoms, your doctor may initially decide to monitor your cavernous malformation, especially since risk is generally lower for those who are non-symptomatic.
-Sometimes intermittent testing such as magnetic resonance imaging (MRI) is recommended to watch for any changes in the malformation.
+Sometimes regular testing with an MRI is recommended to watch for any changes in the malformation.
 Let your doctor know right away about any changes in your symptoms.